How Does Cashless Payment Work: A Guide

 How Does Cashless Payment Work

-1. Credit and Debit Cards: These are the most common forms of cashless payments.
-When you swipe or insert your card into a point-of-sale (POS) terminal, the transaction is processed electronically, transferring funds from your bank account to the merchant's account.
+1. Credit and debit cards: These are the most common forms of cashless payments.
+When you swipe or insert your card into a point of sale (POS) terminal, the transaction is processed electronically, transferring funds from your bank account to the merchant's account.

-2. Mobile Wallets: Apps like Apple Pay, Google Pay, and Samsung Pay allow you to store your card information on your smartphone.
-You can make payments by simply tapping your phone on a contactless terminal.
+2. Mobile wallets: Apps like Apple Pay, Google Pay and Samsung Pay allow you to store your card information on your smartphone.
+You can make payments by simply tapping your phone on a contactless terminal

 Initiation